Skip to content

 LNS makes multiplication and division trivial — they are integer operations on the exponent.
 The hard problem is addition: it requires computing a transcendental correction term sb_add(d) = log2(1 + 2^d) (and sb_sub(d) = log2(1 - 2^d) for mixed-sign / subtraction), and there are many ways to compute these corrections, each with a different accuracy / SRAM / latency / energy trade.
 See the Introduction for the Gauss log-add derivation that produces these functions, and for the Naming convention note explaining the sb_ prefix.

 Universal ships a configurable framework that lets users select, per lns<> instantiation, which sb_add / sb_sub implementation is used.
-This page covers that framework: the customization point, the five shipped algorithms, and the decision tree for picking one.
+This page covers that framework: the customization point, the seven shipped algorithms, and the decision tree for picking one.

 For the math behind why log-domain addition is the hard case, see Introduction.
 For how the regression suite handles the inherent approximation in non-exact algorithms, see Algorithm Tolerance.